vicduar/SocialNetwordAPI18/README.md

 Work on this project was implemented at the request of the client, whose user story stated the following: "AS A social media startup I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data."

 The Challenge for this project was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 To do this, the following will be used for successful completion: Express.js for routing, a MongoDB database, the Mongoose ODM for the open-source NoSQL database management system, and Insomnia to test the functionality of the finished product.
-In addition to using the Express.js and Mongoose packages, an optional inclusion was to use a JavaScript date library of my choosing, or the native JavaScript `Date` object, to format timestamps; I elected not to utilize this option for this project.
+In addition to using the Express.js and Mongoose packages, an optional inclusion was to use a JavaScript date library of my choosing, or the native JavaScript `Date' object, to format timestamps; I elected not to utilize this option for this project.

 ##Acceptance Criteria: